Cord Cutting Guides, News, and Reviews

 Frontier does a good job of catering to streamers even if you don’t have access to the FiberOptic plans.
 If I had to choose between Frontier and another DSL provider, I’d pick Frontier hands down.
 There aren’t many DSL providers besides Frontier that offer speeds fast enough for a small household to stream on multiple devices, nor are there many that can offer fast DSL internet at a better price.

-The most special thing about Frontier is its pricing.
-Providers like AT&T and Verizon Fios charge high monthly rates for low-speed DSL plans but then offer low-priced, high-speed fiber internet plans.
+Frontier's internet pricing is the best thing about it.
+Some providers charge high monthly rates for low-speed DSL plans but then offer low-priced, high-speed fiber internet plans — Verizon Fios discount deals are like this, for example.
 The problem with that is there are more DSL internet users than there are fiber internet users.
 Luckily for DSL internet users, Frontier is one of the only DSL providers with Netflix-ready speeds in rural areas.
 I was stuck with a cable internet provider until Frontier came to my city and I’m so glad they did: My only other option was a satellite internet provider.

 One of my favorite things about Frontier’s internet is that there’s no data cap on any of their plans.
 Unfortunately, Frontier’s internet speeds are slower than what I’d expect with a fiber internet provider.
 Having a fiber internet connection is still better than cable or DSL, but Frontier’s fiber is more comparable to DSL internet in some areas.
 Customers get an average download speed of 69 Mbps, but your speed will be heavily affected by where you live.
 In some cities, such as the five listed below, Frontier provided even better speeds than they initially advertised.